Introduction to the

 (Copyright 2008 Clifford Heath)

-The Constellation Query Language (CQL) is a language for constructing and querying semantic information models.
+The Constellation Query Language (CQL) is a language for constructing and querying fact-based information models.
 It is based on the graphical Object Role Modeling language, with some terminology adopted from the Semantics of Business Vocabulary and Business Rules.

 Because CQL has an open vocabulary, and because it is designed to resemble natural language, the formal grammar has potential ambiguities.
 Most of these ambiguities can be automatically resolved, and the resolutions will become obvious as the syntax rules unfold.
 As described here, CQL uses English language keywords and expressions, though variants of CQL are being defined that substitute keywords and expressions from other languages.
 Some of these keywords are disallowed as open vocabulary, where they would create unresolvable ambiguities.
 This includes all the logical operators, such as and, or, maybe, not, none, no, only if, etc. Other keywords such as is, identified, kind, of, as, at, etc, are allowed to be used anywhere open vocabulary is allowed, and their special meaning applies only in the specific places noted.